eddiem3/SpikeGPT-container/readme.md

 # Overview
-This repo is a docker container for running [SpikeGPT](https://github.com/ridgerchu/SpikeGPT/) with an Nvidia GPU.
+This repo is a docker container for running [SpikeGPT](https://github.com/ridgerchu/SpikeGPT/) by [ridgerchu](https://github.com/ridgerchu) with an Nvidia GPU.
 It's base is the Nvida PyTorch container which runs Ubuntu.

 # Prerequisites